herrera-ignacio/data_structures_and_algorithms/src/data-structures/trees/README.md

 In a binary tree, a node with two hldren cannot be deleted unambiguously.
 However, in certain binary trees (including _binary search trees__) these nodes can be deleted, though with a rearrangement of the tree data structure.

-#### Traversal
+### Traversal

-Visit each node in a tree by _recursively visiting_ each node in the left and right subtrees of the root.
+Systematic way of accessing, or 'visiting', all the positions of a tree `T`.
+The specific action associated with the 'visit' of a position, depends on the application of this traversal.

 * Pre-order
 * In-order